Accessibility

 • There is no time to waste; the risks of delay in making your information, products and services accessible are costly!

-• In the EU almost one in five citizens has a disability.
+• In the EU one in five citizens has a temporary or permanent disability.

 • Transitioning into a company that prioritises their accessibility and taps into an additional 87 million consumers in the EU alone is a matter of urgency.